widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

 ### 03-01 Exploring the RSCB for PML structures
 We will use the RCSB to search for the structures of PMLs and explore  their 3D structures.
 Its is possible to search the RCSB in a number of ways, including by PBDcode ID, keywords (not recommended) and sequence similarity.

-From the previous session on PML sequences it is possible to find the PDB code ID for the WT PML is 4GW3 (have the students linked to the sequences through any resources that cross refernces PDB code?)
+From the previous session on PML sequences it is possible to find the PDB code ID for the WT PML is 4GW3 (there were cross references to the RCSB from the [Uniprot entry: B4EVM3_PROMH](http://www.uniprot.org/uniprot/B4EVM3)

 ####03-01-01 Searching the RCSB
 Use the search box at the top of the [RCSB homepage](http://www.rcsb.org/) to search for entry 4GW3.